umee-network/umee-contracts/README.md

 # umee-contracts
-The Ethereum contracts for Umee
+The Ethereum contracts for Umee MeToken